Introduction to Postgres DROP Table

 which gives output –

-The table can be completely deleted along with its existence, structure, records, restrictions, and indexes using the DROP TABLE query and CASCADE can be used for handling any dependencies of the target table such as foreign constraints of other tables on target table or its related views.
+We can use the DROP TABLE query to completely delete a table in PostgreSQL, including its existence, structure, records, restrictions, and indexes.
+We can utilize the CASCADE option to handle dependencies associated with the target table in PostgreSQL.
+This includes managing foreign constraints of other tables that reference the target table or its related views.
 IF EXISTS helps us to throw a notice instead of an error.

 Recommended Articles